AdaCore/spark2014/docs/lrm/source/packages.rst

-1. A Refined_Post aspect may only appear on a body_stub (if one is present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package, its abstract view.
+1. A Refined_Post aspect may only appear on a body_stub (if one is present) or the body (if no stub is present) of a subprogram which is declared in the specification of a package, its abstract view.
 If the subprogram declaration in the visible part has no explicit postcondition, a postcondition of True is assumed for the abstract view.